gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

 The Gnostic, on the other hand, is only satisfied with perfection.
 Any round with a score higher than 18 is condemned as sinful and fallen, and any barriers to achieving that perfect round must be obliterated.

-It is interesting to note here that, while EV shares MO's rejection of the "dogmatic metaphysics" of the scholastics, this does not lead the former as it does the latter to reject teleology, or, indeed, that tradition as a whole.
-For instance, EV cites Aquinas as asserting that Christ is "the head of all men," and not just those who have been born after the birth of Jesus, in order to refute the dogmatic belief that "all mankind that happened to live before Christ" have been condemned to Hell.
+It is interesting to note here that, while Voegelin shares Oakeshott's rejection of the "dogmatic metaphysics" of the scholastics, this does not lead the former as it does the latter to reject teleology, or, indeed, that tradition as a whole.
+For instance, Voegelin cites Aquinas as asserting that Christ is "the head of all men," and not just those who have been born after the birth of Jesus, in order to refute the dogmatic belief that "all mankind that happened to live before Christ" have been condemned to Hell.
 (1990a: 78).
 As he puts it, "it is Thomas Aquinas who considers the Christ to be head of the *corpus mysticum* that embraces, not only Christians, but all mankind from the creation of the world to its end" (12: